 Pioneer life in the hills and canyons near Golden was harsh, difficult, and not for the faint of heart.
 Relive the experience by exploring the one-room schoolhouse, blacksmith shop, log cabins, hay barn and root cellar at the Golden History Park.
-Visit the heirloom-breed chickens and discover a buzzing beehive.
+Visit the heirloom-breed chickens and feed them for a quarter!.
 On select days, interact with costumed interpreters who enliven the landscape with cooking and blacksmithing demonstrations.
 Grounds are open seven days per week, from sunrise to sunset.

 TOUR RENOWNED PUBLIC ART

 Golden’s public art collection is renowned internationally and features some of the best bronze statues in Colorado.
 The 30+ statues are located throughout the city and along Clear Creek.
 Highlights include “Cowboy’s Day Off,” “Rotary Butterflies,” and “The Monarch” which is the large buffalo statue in front of the Buffalo Rose.
 Also, don’t miss Golden’s murals along streets such as Miners Alley and gracing the sides of many downtown buildings including Mountain Toad Brewery.